Back to First Alert Guides

 Quick Solutions

-Replace coin cell battery with correct type
+Replace the battery with the correct fresh type first

 Still having issues?
 This is usually the deeper cause below.